rdenadai/rdenadai.com.br/static/pages/essays/1/README.md

 **So, you're one of those people who doesn’t like studying?**
 Hate hitting the books?
 Well, then this post might not be for you!
-But don’t worry, life is full of both types—those who love and those who hate studying—so you’ll definitely find your match.
+But don’t worry, life is full of both types, those who love and those who hate studying, so you’ll definitely find your match.

 **But really, what drives us to study?**

 For some, the answer is quick and straightforward: "I study because I want a good job and to make lots of money."

 That seems like a reasonable answer, but it's a bit too simplistic.
-After all, not everyone who studies makes a lot of money, and the reverse is also true—not everyone who earns a lot of money has studied extensively.
+After all, not everyone who studies makes a lot of money, and the reverse is also true, not everyone who earns a lot of money has studied extensively.

 Limiting our motivation for studying to just getting a well-paid job is short-sighted.
 It makes me wonder if people who think this way aren’t seeing the bigger picture.